 How wonderful to be savouring in this blooming and I hope the same for you, in whatever shape your ‘blooming’ might be.

 The album is compact yet weighty, a visual archive of a Canadian history.
 Many of the small black and white photographs hit me like a blast of cold air, none more so than the photo of the Tashme Internment Camp.
 Hastily built in the interior of British Columbia, row upon row of tiny shacks stand in a bleak winter landscape.
-The image records a place where the freezing mountain air rendered the winters unbearable for those incarcerated there – fellow Canadians of Japanese origin.
-I’ve come across this same photo online and of other camps.
-Now, I sit across from a survivor who endured the misery of Tashme, and so much more.
+The image records a place where the freezing mountain air rendered the winters unbearable for those incarcerated – fellow Canadians of Japanese origin.
+I’ve come across this same photo online and of other camps, yet now I sit across from a survivor who endured the misery of Tashme.
+And so much more.

 The petite, elegant lady has entrusted the album – and her story – to me; I consider it an honour.
 White calligraphy on black, the inside inscription on the album reads, “May 13th, 1947, To Yoshiko Jane Ikeda, On Her Sixth Birthday.”

 The second photo I gaze upon is one of Jane herself.
 About two years old, she’s wearing a darling white coat and dress, stitched by her mother.
 Standing for the camera with her older brother, it’s a sweet photograph of siblings.
 Yet they – Canadian citizens imprisoned during World War Two and its aftermath for nothing more than being of Japanese descent – are far from their home in Vancouver.